 As an artist, teacher, and researcher, I see teaching as an embodied, artistic act of courage in which I work to enable students’ lives to be enriched with a variety of experiences.
-Teaching is not a mere transfer of knowledge, learned behavior, or a set of tasks to memorize; it is a open dialogue infused with passionate interest in subject matter, in interaction, and in the creative process of learning.
-As a teacher, I see myself as a guide, rather than overseer; looking for opportunities for students to discover the richness of everyday experience.
-Being that type of teacher brings with it much responsibility and influence that requires close attention to students and context – both of which are necessary to continually respond to the necessities of a growing and changing classroom.
-Hansen (2005) states:
+Teaching is not a mere transfer of knowledge, learned behavior, or a set of tasks to memorize; it should be an open and honest dialogue infused with passionate interest in learning, subject matter, interaction, and in the creative process of coming to know oneself.
+It should recognize privilege, positionality, power, and systems.
+As a teacher, I see myself as a guide rather than overseer; looking for opportunities for students to discover the richness of everyday experience.
+Being this type of teacher brings with it much responsibility and influence that requires close attention to students and context – both of which are necessary to continually respond to the needs of a growing and changing classroom.
+Hansen (2005) states that “creativity in teaching often emerges in the unexpected, the unanticipated, and the unscripted…it takes form through attentiveness, a capacity to wait patiently and listen in the very midst of teaching, and then to move accordingly” (p.
+59).

 2004-2005 (grades 9-12)